rootmos/h/README.md

 so simple it should always be used.
 Unless *explicitly necessary* to gain new privileges.
-This is the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege): if the functionality you intend to provide do not require privileges your process should not have any privileges, and this is the red thread in this attempt at raison d'être.
+This is the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege): if the functionality you intend to provide does not require privileges your process should not have any privileges, and this is the red thread in this attempt at raison d'être.
 But in the [RealWorld](https://hackage.haskell.org/package/base-4.13.0.0/docs/Control-Monad-ST-Safe.html#t:RealWorld),